NekoHitDev/Ritmin/README.md

       public int remainTokenCount;
       // total buyer count
       public int buyerCount;
+      // The status of this WCA.
+      // PENDING: This WCA is waiting for stake
+      // OPEN: This WCA can be purchased
+      // ACTIVE: This WCA is on going
+      // FINISHED: This WCA is finished (all tokens are transferred) public String status;
   }

   public class WCAMilestone {
+      // The title of this milestone
+      public String title;
       // description of this milestone
       public String description;
       // the deadline of this milestone, in ms